Peter Ward (paleontologist)

-Peter Douglas Ward (born 1949) is an American paleontologist and professor at the University of Washington, Seattle, and Sprigg Institute of Geobiology at the University of Adelaide.
+Peter Douglas Ward (born May 12, 1949) is an American paleontologist and professor at the University of Washington, Seattle, and Sprigg Institute of Geobiology at the University of Adelaide.
 He has written numerous popular science works for a general audience and is also an adviser to the Microbes Mind Forum.
 In 2000, along with his co-author Donald E. Brownlee, he co-originated the term Rare Earth and developed the Medea hypothesis alleging that multicellular life is ultimately self-destructive.

 Life and work

 His parents, Joseph and Ruth Ward, moved to Seattle following World War II.
 Ward grew up in the Seward Park neighborhood of Seattle, attending Franklin High School, and he spent time during summers at a family summer cabin on Orcas Island.

-Ward's academic career has included teaching posts and professional connections with Ohio State University, the NASA Astrobiology Institute, the University of California, McMaster University (where he received his PhD in 1976), and the California Institute of Technology.
+Ward's academic career has included teaching posts and professional connections with Ohio State University, the NASA Astrobiology Institute, the University of California, McMaster University (where he received his Ph.D. in 1976), and the California Institute of Technology.
 He was elected as a Fellow of the California Academy of Sciences in 1984.

 Ward specializes in the Cretaceous–Paleogene extinction event, the Permian–Triassic extinction event, and mass extinctions generally.
 He has published books on biodiversity and the fossil record.
 His 1992 book On Methuselah's Trail received a "Golden Trilobite Award" from the Paleontological Society as the best popular science book of the year.
 Ward also serves as an adjunct professor of zoology and astronomy.

-His book The End Of Evolution was published in 1994.
+His book The End of Evolution was published in 1994.
 In it, he discussed in three parts, each about an extinction event on earth.
 This book was rewritten and published in 2000 as Rivers in Time.

 Ward is co-author, along with astronomer Donald Brownlee, of the best-selling Rare Earth: Why Complex Life Is Uncommon in the Universe, published in 2000, thereby co-originating the term Rare Earth.
 In that work, the authors suggest that the universe is fundamentally hostile to advanced life, and that, while simple life might be abundant, the likelihood of widespread lifeforms as advanced as those on Earth is marginal.
 In 2001, his book Future Evolution was published, featuring illustrations by artist Alexis Rockman.